sswam/allemande/doc/guide.md

 - **Pixi**: She crafts detailed AI art prompts, ensuring high-quality image generation
 - **Sia**: She is an expert writer focused on summarizing entire chats
 - **Sio**: She is an expert writer focused on summarizing entire chats in structured markdown format
-- **Nova**: She is a master narrator for immersive storytelling in interactive fiction
+- **Novi**: She is a master narrator for immersive storytelling in interactive fiction
 - **Brie**: She is a creative brainstorming specialist offering a range of diverse solutions
 - **Atla**: He is an environment and setting design specialist rendering realistic and vibrant scenes
 - **Pliny**: He is a plot specialist crafting cohesive narrative structures for gaming and storytelling